Canada Trip – Driving On Paved Roads

 Some roads are only open during the summer month.
 Between November and April highways might be closed because of avalanches.
 Always find out at local gas stations or road houses about road conditions before you leave.

-Always drive according to the conditions to be safe on your Canada trip.
+Always drive according to the conditions to be safe during your Canada road trip.

 More About Canada